FernandoZorek/AI-api-pdf-resume-extraction/README.md

 ## Features

+- Check new files in the ./files folder to start the process;
-- Extracts resume data from PDF files
+- Extracts resume data from PDF files;
-- Enhances extracted data using AI APIs
+- Enhances extracted data using AI APIs;
-- Normalizes and structures resume data
+- Normalizes and structures resume data;
-- Saves normalized data to a database
+- Saves normalized data to a database.

 ## Tech